 For more on that, check out this post:

-Meal planning can save SO MUCH MONEY in the monthly budget.
+Meal planning can save a surprising amount of money in the monthly budget.
 I can’t even begin to tell you how much funds and time we wasted before I started planning our meals.

 If you’re looking for a simple way to plan your family’s meals (and a sample plan), you can check out my post on how I meal plan here: